CFCommunity-net/buddypress-group-restrictions/README.md

-# buddypress-group-restrictions
+# BuddyPress Group Restriction (PLANNED DEVELOPMENT)

-Prevent group access to a group based on xProfile field selection or Member Type (BP 2.2+)
+This plugin allows you to prevent group access to a group based on xProfile field selection or Member Type (BP 2.2+).

+Instructions coming soon.